tonyx28/fullstack/docs/README.md

 ### Phase 3: Bills (3 days)

-**Objective:** Bills can be created, read, and destroyed through the API.
+**Objective:** Bills can be created, read, edited and destroyed through the API.

 ### Phase 4: Transaction History (2 day)